15 best sci-fi effects pedals to buy in 2020

 Octaves, envelope filtering, sample and hold, arpeggiation and sequencing combine in the Dream Sequence, the debut pedal from Knoxville’s Hologram Electronics.
 The Space Age-style chassis houses a range of preset octave up and down sequenced patterns, with additional control over pitch-shifting and rhythmic timing, the shape of the ADSR envelope and much more.

 It has expression pedal and MIDI control and you can record and save sequences – basically, it’s an effects unit that blurs the line between programmed-sounding sequences and instant guitar-effect gratification.

-The company’s forthcoming Infinite Jets – a four-in-one resynthesiser pedal – is an altogether more direct and glitchier affair, but the Dream Sequence is just the job for everything from hallucinatory frozen chords and atmospheric drones to rhythmic, synth-like arpeggiation and creative modulations.
+The company’s Infinite Jets – a four-in-one resynthesiser pedal – is an altogether more direct and glitchier affair, but the Dream Sequence is just the job for everything from hallucinatory frozen chords and atmospheric drones to rhythmic, synth-like arpeggiation and creative modulations.